visgl/luma.gl/docs/developer-guide/attributes.md

 ### Attribute Properties and Accessors

-Apart from the data that will be accessible in shaders, a `VertexArray` manages the following properties for each attrigute:
+Apart from the data that will be accessible in shaders, a `VertexArray` manages the following properties for each attribute:

 - Data type information: `size` (1-4 values per vertex), `type`
 - Data layout information: `offset`, `stride`.